-Internal development has historically been the default option for many Fls, particularly at larger Tier-1 institutions with the resources to dedicate to these initiatives.
-This route was largely driven by a lack of vendor or technology options in the market, and a need for integration into existing wider Fl legacy infrastructure.
-As a result, most innovation tended to come from larger Fls capable of driving significant resources into technology and service development.
+Internal development has historically been the default option for many FIs, particularly at larger Tier-1 institutions with the resources to dedicate to these initiatives.
+A lack of vendor or technology options in the market and a need for integration into the existing wider FI legacy infrastructure largely drove this route.
+As a result, most innovation tended to come from larger FIs capable of driving significant resources into technology and service development.

-Outside of tier one Fls, many other financial organizations have historically remained reliant on their legacy vendors, and in turn have accrued their own technical debt over time as their legacy technology stacks have grown over time.
-For these organizations, they often remain reliant on their core providers, and with limited resources face significant struggles to innovate.
+Outside of Tier-1 Fls, many other financial organizations have historically relied on their legacy vendors and accrued technical debt over time as their legacy technology stacks have grown.
+These organizations often remain reliant on their core providers and, with limited resources, face significant struggles to innovate.

-While the vendor and partner situation has changed in recent years, many Fls still prefer to pursue a policy of internal development.
-Many of the largest banks and Fls are quick to point out to clients and investors their significant investments in research and development (R&D).
-Such resource-intensive development, however, remains out of reach for many Fls and lacks scalability.
+While the vendor and partner situation has changed in recent years, many FIs still prefer to pursue a policy of internal development.
+Many of the largest banks and FIs are quick to point out to clients and investors their significant investments in research and development.
+Such resource-intensive development, however, remains out of reach for many FIs and lacks scalability.

-With the pace of change moving so quickly across product and service categories, many Fls risk expending significant time and money into capabilities that may not prove successful in the longer term.
+With the pace of change accelerating across product and service categories, many Fls risk expending significant time and money on capabilities that may not prove successful in the longer term.
 Historic Fl development cycles are notoriously slow.
 Building on top of existing legacy architecture means many Fls face a never-ending need for integration into an increasingly complex technology environment.
-As services and products have built up over the years, integrating new capabilities into this technology mishmash remains a challenge, which is only becoming harder over time.
+As services and products have built up over the years, integrating new capabilities into this technological mishmash remains challenging, which is only becoming harder over time.